 Update: a lot of this information is already outdated (good news!).
-See my update.
+See my latest update, and my second update.

 Most high level languages are built as a layer on top of C. That includes out-of-the-box D, but it doesn’t

 have to be that way: D is a plausible candidate for a “better C”.
 I think this is a pretty cool idea, so I’ve